FrancisKhan/ALMOST/README.md

 # ALMOST

-ALMOST, is a C++ open source code for nuclear multi-physics simulations.
+Advanced Lightweight Multi-physics Object-oriented Simulation Tool (ALMOST), is a C++ open source code for nuclear multi-physics simulations.
 The ALMOST project aims to provide a simple and user-friendly code package where physics solvers can be used standalone or coupled together.

 ALMOST is being developed on Linux, however, it can be cross-compiled for Windows as well.
 You don't need to compile it if you just want to play with it,  installers for Ubuntu and Windows are available in the installers folder.